Carbon Reduction Plan

 • When due for replacement, electrification of company fleet

-• Work with clients and designer to increase use of recycled aggregate and materials to make new products
+• Work with clients and designers to increase use of recycled aggregate and materials to make new products

-• Engage with our supply chain to encourage monitoring and reporting of their carbon emissions
+• Engage with supply chain partners to encourage monitoring and reporting of their carbon emissions

-• Asphalt burners to be converted to electric to eliminate reliance on kerosene and heating oil
+• Asphalt burners to be converted to electric or gas to minimise the emissions associated with using kerosene and heating oil.

 Long term (>10 years)